 The problem with these tests, is that they test one's ability to divide attention with more dexterity than driving an automobile will ever require: how many times have you had to stand on one leg, counting from One One-Thousand up to Thirty One-Thousand, while holding your leg up in front of you at least 6 inches off of the ground, while holding your arms perfectly at your sides?
 How many times have you had to walk 9 paces, touching your heel to your toe, while holding your arms at your sides, facing down, counting your steps, executing a specific turn, then doing the same again while on a straight line (real or imaginary)?

 The way the tests are graded also makes it very easy for an officer to "decide" to make an arrest.
-For example, the Walking Heel to Toe Test, also known as the Walk and Turn Test, requires you to stand in a position with one foot directly in front of the other, touching heel to toe, arms at your side, while the officer demonstrates the test while giving the instructions.
+For example, the Walking Heel to Toe Test, also known as the Walk and Turn Test, requires you to stand in a position with one foot directly in front of the other, touching heel to toe, arms at your side, while the police officer demonstrates the test while giving the instructions.
 If you cannot hold that position, a point is assessed.
 If you do not take the correct number of steps, a point is assessed.
-If you stop to steady yourself, sway, raise your arms more than 6 inches from your sides, step off of the line, miss touching heel to toe by Â˝" or more, or execute the turn improperly, points are assessed.
+If you stop to steady yourself, sway, raise your arms more than 6 inches from your sides, step off of the line, miss touching heel to toe by ½" or more, or execute the turn improperly, points are assessed.
 Out of nine (9) possible points, if only 2 (two) are assessed, the Officer is trained to call that performance a failure.
 With the one leg stand, there are 4 points of observation, and 2 or more is a failure there as well.

-As for the HGN test, it is impossible to have independent proof of a result of any performance, because only the officer executing the test can see the suspect's eyes in motion.
+As for the HGN test, it is impossible to have independent proof of a result of any performance, because only the police officer executing the test can see the suspect's eyes in motion.
 The HGN test operates on the theory that a sober person's eyes can smoothly track a moving object, but an intoxicated person's eyes will have a distinct nystagmus, or jerkiness, to the movement.
 It can best be explained like this: imagine a marble on a glass surface, smoothly rolling across—throw sand on the glass, and see the marble jerk and bounce ever so slightly as it rolls across.
 Among the problems with this test, some people have a natural nystagmus even when totally sober.
 Any sort of movement in the field of vision of the suspect can cause involuntary eye focus on the movement.
-Flashing lights, passing cars, other officers standing in the peripheral moving around, many things can affect a motorist's ability to perform this test.
+Flashing lights, passing cars, other officers standing in the peripheral moving around; many things can affect a motorist's ability to perform this test.

 According to the NHTSA manual, these three tests have been shown to accurately predict that an individual is over the legal limit of 0.08 approximately 70 percent of the time.
 This means that for every 70 intoxicated motorists that fail these tests, 30 innocent motorists also fail.
 Yet, Judges and juries rely upon testimony about the performance of these tests every day in finding suspects guilty of DUI.

-There is, ordinarily, no legal requirement to take these tests.
-Of course, refusal will most likely result in one's arrest, but then the benefit is that there is no demonstrably poor performance to bolster the officer's observations, just a refusal, which carries NO recognized "consciousness of guilt" or admission that you refused because you knew you'd fail.
-Of course, one should be polite and courteous when refusing, a simple, "No, Thank You" suffices, without argument or explanation.
+As such, there is, ordinarily no legal requirement to take these tests.
+Of course, refusal will most likely result in one's arrest, but then again, the benefit is that there may then be no demonstrably poor performance to bolster the officer's observations, just a refusal, which carries NO recognized "consciousness of guilt" or admission that you refused because you knew you'd fail.
+Of course, one should be polite and courteous when refusing.
+A simple, "No, Thank You" suffices, without argument or explanation.
 Your driving privileges cannot be suspended simply because you refused to do these field tests.
 Although a suspension may follow a DUI arrest if the driver refuses chemical testing or if sufficient drugs or alcohol are present after chemical testing, the officer still has to show reasonable grounds to believe that you were impaired by alcohol or whatever at the time of driving or actual physical control of the automobile.

-The one exception to this rule was recently created by our Illinois Legislature, under Section 11-501.9 of the Vehicle Code, which allows that anyone with a Medical Marijuana Card has given implied consent to the performance of Standardized Field Sobriety Tests upon request of an Officer during a DUI investigation, where the officer has an independent reasonable basis to believe the motorist is under the influence of Cannabis.
+The one exception so far to this rule was recently created by our Illinois Legislature, under Section 11-501.9 of the Vehicle Code, which allows that anyone with a Medical Marijuana Card has given implied consent to the performance of Standardized Field Sobriety Tests upon request of an police officer during a DUI investigation, where the officer has an independent reasonable basis to believe the motorist is under the influence of Cannabis.
 Refusal to perform Field Tests in this context will result in a Statutory Summary Suspension of the motorist for 12 months, while performance/failure of the tests will result in a 6 month suspension.
 Still, the basic premise of these tests is the same: to help the officers obtain evidence that they will use against you in the prosecution of a DUI arrest.
 A polite refusal to comply with these tests will tell anyone else much less about your level of impairment than actual failure of the tests ever will.